-SPRING 2020 SPORTS MEDICINE & MOVEMENT LAB NEWSLETTER
+SPRING 2020 IN THE SPORTS MEDICINE & MOVEMENT LAB

 This Spring the Sports Medicine & Movement Lab has been very busy with on-going research data collections, dissertation data collections, and research presentations.
 We wanted to briefly highlight the data collections being conducted in the lab as well as the regional ACSM presentations.
 For more information about the manuscripts being published from the Sports Medicine & Movement Lab, please visit our google scholar page by clicking on this link: Sports Medicine & Movement Lab